Saint Mary Lake

 Saint Mary Lake is the second-largest lake in Glacier National Park, in the U.S. state of Montana.

 Located on the east side of the park, Going-to-the-Sun Road parallels the lake along its north shore.
 At an elevation of 4484 ft, Saint Mary Lake's waters are colder and lie almost 1500 ft higher in elevation than Lake McDonald, the largest lake in the park, which is located on the west side of the Continental Divide.
-Here, the great plains end and the Rocky Mountains begin in an abrupt 5000 ft elevation change, with Little Chief Mountain posing a formidable southern flank above the west end of the lake.
+Here, the Great Plains end and the Rocky Mountains begin in an abrupt 5000 ft elevation change, with Little Chief Mountain posing a formidable southern flank above the west end of the lake.

 The lake is 9.9 mi long and 300 ft deep with a surface area of 3923 acre.
 The waters of the lake rarely rise above 50 °F and are home to various species of trout.
 During the winter, the lake is often frozen over with ice up to 4 ft thick.

-The opening scene in the 1980 Stanley Kubrick film The Shining was shot at Saint Mary Lake.
+The opening scene of the 1980 Stanley Kubrick film The Shining was shot at Saint Mary Lake.

 Wild Goose Island rises a mere 14 feet (4.3 m) above the lake.
-The island is dwarfed by the lake and surrounding mountains, yet it is of one of the most frequently photographed locations along the Going-to-the-Sun Road.
+The island is dwarfed by the lake and surrounding mountains, yet it is one of the most frequently photographed locations along the Going-to-the-Sun Road.